codaco/integration-tests/README.md

 ### Test cleanup

-Test app builds use unique names so that data directories don't interfere with dev builds.
+When run with `npm test`, test app builds use unique names so that data directories don't interfere with dev builds.
 For example, NC will use a data directory called "Network Canvas Integration Test" inside the standard application directory.

 After `npm test` runs, these directories are cleared.
 See `scripts/prepare-packages.js` and `scripts/remove-test-data.js`.
-Note that these directories aren't currently cleared after each test.
+Note that these directories aren't cleared after each test; only the full test run.

+If you're running `test:interactive` (see below), you may want to manually run the `prepare-packages` script if it hasn't been run.

 ## Writing and Debugging tests

 Test suites use Jest's test runner and Spectron.
+Spectron uses WebdriverIO, whose [API](http://webdriver.io/api.html), [selector](http://webdriver.io/guide/usage/selectors.html), and [bindings & commands](http://webdriver.io/guide/usage/bindingscommands.html) docs are particularly useful.

 Integration tests are written mostly like other tests in the app suite.
 However, debugging problems with the scripts is easier when not run inside a jest runner.
 The `test:interactive` script runs the same basic outside of the test runner, which leaves the electron apps running even when an assertion fails or an error is thrown.